-- 24.3.1 Staff may suspect that a pupil may be at risk.
+24.3.1 Staff will be vigilant to indicators that a pupil may be at risk.
+Staff May suspect that a pupil may be at risk.
 This may be because the pupil's behaviour has changed, their appearance has changed, or physical signs are noticed.
-In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK. - 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+In these circumstances, staff will give the pupil the opportunity to talk and ask if they are OK.

+- 24.3.2 If the pupil does reveal that they are being harmed, staff should follow the advice set out at 24.4 below. - 24.3.3 Staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Children may feel embarrassed, humiliated, or being threatened, which could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent our staff from having a professional curiosity and speaking to our DSL if they have concerns about a child.